MechanicalRock/mechanicalrock.github.io/_posts/2022-07-19-react-to-full-stack.md

 ### Create a REST API with API Gateway

 [AWS API Gateway](https://aws.amazon.com/api-gateway/) is a managed service that makes it easy to create APIs at scale.
-We are going to use API to create a REST API for our app.
+We are going to use it to create a REST API for our app.

-1. Search for API gateway in the search bar, and click it from the drop down.
+1. Search for API gateway in the search bar.

    ![](/img/react-to-full-stack/api-1.png)